 No. The only forms of taxable income in Tennessee are interest and dividend income.
 This does not include interest or dividends earned by retirement accounts such as 401(k) or IRA.
-Retirement account income is not taxed.
-Likewise, pension income, whether a government pension or public pension, is not taxable.
+The state does not tax retirement account income.
+Likewise, pension income, whether a government pension or private pension, is not taxable.

 How high are property taxes in Tennessee?

 Tennessee’s property taxes and property tax rates are quite low.
 The average effective property tax rate is 0.75%, 11th lowest in the country.
 Most Tennessee homeowners pay less than $1,100 annually in property taxes.
 Overall, housing costs in Tennessee are 5% lower than the national average.

 What is the Tennessee property tax relief program?

 The state of Tennessee provides property tax relief to some elderly or disabled homeowners.
 To qualify, the applicant’s total household income (including spousal income) can be no greater than $29,180.
 This includes Social Security benefits and other retirement income.

 Senior applicants must be at least 65 years old, while disabled homeowners must be fully disabled according to the Social Security Administration.
 Eligible homeowners will receive an exemption of $27,000 on their home value.
 So, if your total home value is $100,000, your taxes will only apply to $73,000 of that amount.

 Tennessee has the second highest sales tax in the United States.
 The state rate is 7% and that is supplemented by local rates that can be as high as 2.75%.
 On average, the total rate paid by Tennessee residents is 9.46%.